mars0i/masonclj/doc/general/ClojureMASONinteropTips.md

-You will also have to learn a bit more about Clojure-Java interop than is usually necessary, but studying the source under masonclj's *example* directory with the MASON manual, the MASON classdocs tree, and good Clojure interop resources at hand might be a good learning strategy.
+You will also have to learn a bit more about Clojure-Java interop than is usually necessary, but studying the source under masonclj's *example* directory with the MASON manual, the MASON classdocs tree, and good Clojure interop resources at hand might be a reasonable learning strategy.
-Also: clojuredocs is a great web-based clojure functions reference.

 ## Sequences, etc.